Time to start your first game! Let’s go! You need good ideas for a video game. What? Don’t you know where to start? Hmm…

 Monkey See, Monkey Do

 Maybe you saw this one coming: Think about video games!
 What’s your favorite game?
-What are games you’ve played that you loved while you played them?
+What are the games you’ve played that you loved while you played them?

 Existing games can give awesome ideas for video games you are planning to make.
 Of course, you cannot copy them outright.
 But using them for inspiration is a perfectly viable option!

 This last one is straightforward and action-oriented.
 Make Games.
 With game creation, even if you aren’t in love with an idea behind it, you’ll see what works and what doesn’t.